 16. Depriving Yourself of Fun Money

-Getting serious about your money and spending less doesn’t mean you have to sit at home bored.
+Getting serious about your money and spending less doesn’t have to mean sitting at home bored.
 Everyone needs to blow off steam from time to time, and having a little fun with your money isn’t irresponsible.

 17. Thinking You Don’t Need a Budget